koba-e964/sparkle-number-place/README.md

 # sparkle-number-place

 ## Dependencies
-You need `docker` to run this server
+You need `docker` to run this server.

 ## How to run
 ```